1. Know your user demographic

 To most people, the notion of testing tools is almost synonymous to automated tools.
 There are plenty of resources online listing leading companies in automated testing.
 Software Testing Help’s article gives a good overview of such companies with a short description of the types of testing each of those tools cover.

-Regardless of your decision to use automated testing tools or not, you will definitely benefit from tools designed to manage testing.
-Whether you are a tester, developer or a product manager, there is a tool for you to manage testing better.
+Regardless of your decision to use automated testing tools or not, you will definitely benefit from tools designed to manage the testing.
+Whether you are a tester, developer or product manager, there is a tool for you to manage testing better.

 In addition, some higher-level tools can help manage the process for a team as a whole.
 Tutorialspoint summarizes and categorizes available tools by mentioned roles, giving a good starting point to choosing such tools.

 As simple as it sounds, makes sure everyone in the team understands the scope of their work and expectations.
 Most likely, you are managing a product according to some development methodology, as Agile for example.
 This step then only means including testing into the overall structure, by defining roles and tasks.
 It will help minimize ambiguity, avoid the risk of misalignment within the team, and make the whole process more structured.

 Steps 14 and 15 ties very closely together, and help to bring the planning a little closer to the ground and make it more realistic.